 The doctors had told my wife that I only had a 7% chance to live.
 And that I would probably not have any more children and may have brain damage because of the high fever.
 It took several months of rehab to regain my strength but I’ve got three more kids now and the only remaining damage from the whole experience is nerve damage in one foot because the hospital medical staff did not put a boot on it..

 While I slept, I was actually walking with the Lord.
 He had taken me up in the Spirit, and He used my coma to show me things.

-I’m going to tell you about Matthew’s spellbinding 28-day vision in the next post.
+In a video, Matthew is going to describe his spellbinding 28-day vision in the next post.
 For a while his visions continued after he came out of the coma.
 It is very unusual and deserves our attention considering the larger topic of visions, so please stay tuned.
 You will be amazed.

 If you found this article to be interesting, informative, inspiring or useful please share it by clicking the social media icons below.
 Thanks.

 Then Abraham prayed to God, and God healed Abimelek, his wife and his female slaves so they could have children again, (Gen 20:17)

 “See now that I myself am he!
 There is no god besides me.
 I put to death and I bring to life, I have wounded and I will heal, and no one can deliver out of my hand.
 (Deut 32:39)